-David Ortiz, nicknamed "Big Papi", is a Dominican-American former Major League Baseball designated hitter (DH) and first baseman who played 20 seasons in the MLB, primarily with the Boston Red Sox.
+David Ortiz, nicknamed "Big Papi," is a Dominican-American former Major League Baseball designated hitter (DH) and first baseman who played 20 seasons in the MLB, primarily with the Boston Red Sox.
 He also played for the Minnesota Twins.
 During his 14 seasons with the Red Sox, he was a ten-time All-Star, a three-time World Series champion, and a seven-time Silver Slugger winner.
 Ortiz also holds the Red Sox single-season record for home runs with 54, which he set during the 2006 season.

 Off the diamond, Ortiz has authored 2 books, "Papi: My Story" and "Big Papi: My Story of Big Dreams and Big Hits."
 Since his retirement, Ortiz has contributed to Fox Sports' baseball coverage and has developed an extensive network of brand partners.
 Ortiz also released four episodes of his podcast, David Ortiz: The Big Papi Story, in 2018.